-The screen sections, settings, and procedures are explained in the following sections.
+The Wireless Settings screen sections, settings, and procedures are explained in the following sections.

-- 2. Make any changes that are needed and click Apply to save your settings. - 3.
-Set up and test your wireless devices and computers to make sure that they can connect wirelessly.
+- 2. Make any changes that are needed. - 3.
+Click Apply.

+4. Set up and test your wireless devices and computers to make sure that they can connect wirelessly.